zhnedyalkow/Individual-project---NodeJS-and-MariaDB/README.md

-# Individual-project---NodeJS-and-MariaDB
+# Webcrawler-with-NodeJS-and-MariaDB

-The second project @ Telerik Alpha Academy
+The second project in @ Telerik Alpha Academy

 ## App Description